8.3. Red-Black Trees#

 type 'a rbtree = Leaf | Node of color * 'a * 'a rbtree * 'a rbtree

-Global Invariant: Every path from the root to a leaf has the same number of black nodes.
-This number is called the black height (BH) of the tree.
+2. Global Invariant: Every full path (a path from the root to a leaf) has the same number of black nodes.
+This number is called the black height of the tree.

 If a tree satisfies these two conditions, it must also be the case that every subtree of the tree also satisfies the conditions.
 If a subtree violated either of the conditions, the whole tree would also.

-How do we check for membership in red-black trees?
-Exactly the same way as for general binary trees.
+We check for membership in red-black trees exactly the same way as for binary search trees:

 let rec mem x = function